-The Board of Directors, which met twelve times in 1997, has five principal committees: the Executive Committee, the Audit Committee, the Nominating and Personnel Committee, the Stock Option Committee and the Community Interaction Committee.
+The Board of Directors, which met twelve times in 1998, has five principal committees: the Executive Committee, the Audit Committee, the Nominating and Personnel Committee, the Stock Option Committee, and the Community Interaction Committee.

 The Executive Committee, composed of seven Director members, oversees the management policies and affairs of the Bank.
-This committee met twenty-four times in 1997.
-The current members of the Executive Committee are Robert H. Gaughen, Jr., James V. Consentino, Marion J. Fahey, Ronald D. Falcione, Kevin W. Gaughen, Robert A. Lane and Warren B. Noble.
+This Committee met twenty-four times in 1998.
+The current members of the Executive Committee are James V. Consentino, Marion J. Fahey, Ronald D. Falcione, Kevin W. Gaughen, Robert H. Gaughen, Jr., Robert A. Lane, and Warren B. Noble.

-The Nominating and Personnel Committee, composed of seven Director members, oversees matters pertaining to the nomination of Directors and officers and other personnel and compensation matters.
-This committee met four times in 1997.
-The current members of the Nominating and Personnel Committee are: James V. Consentino, Marion J. Fahey, Robert H. Gaughen, Jr. (who abstains from any discussion or determination of his own compensation), Kevin W. Gaughen, Julio R. Hernando, Donald M. Tardiff, M.D. and Jacqueline M. Youngworth.
+The Nominating and Personnel Committee, composed of eight Director members, oversees matters pertaining to the nomination of Directors and officers and other personnel and compensation matters.
+This Committee met four times in 1998.
+The current members of the Nominating and Personnel Committee are: Howard M. Berger, James V. Consentino, Marion J. Fahey, Robert H. Gaughen, Jr. (who abstains from any discussion or determination of his own compensation), Kevin W. Gaughen, Julio R. Hernando, Donald M. Tardiff, M.D., and Jacqueline M. Youngworth.
 This Committee, with the approval of the full Board of Directors, makes nominations for Directors to be elected at each annual meeting of stockholders and considers stockholder proposals for such nominations.
 For information regarding procedures for submitting stockholder proposals, see "STOCKHOLDER PROPOSALS."

 The Audit Committee, composed of seven Director members, approves the Bank's annual audit and presents the audit report to the Board of Directors.
-This committee met four times in 1997.
-The current members of the Audit Committee are Ronald D. Falcione, Robert A. Lane, Stacey M. Page, Donald E. Staszko, Donald M. Tardiff, M.D., James R. White and Geoffrey C. Wilkinson, Sr.
+This Committee met four times in 1998.
+The current members of the Audit Committee are Julio R. Hernando, Robert A. Lane, Stacey M. Page, Donald E. Staszko, Donald M. Tardiff, M.D., James R. White, and Geoffrey C. Wilkinson, Sr.

-The Stock Option Committee, composed of four Director members, meets as appropriate to review and administer the Bank's Stock Option Plan pursuant to its terms.
-This committee did not meet during 1997.
-The current members are Stacey M. Page, Edward L. Sparda, James R. White and Jacqueline M. Youngsworth.
-See "EMPLOYEE BENEFITS PLAN-Stock Option Plan."
+The Stock Option Committee, composed of six Director members, meets as appropriate to review and administer the Bank's Stock Option Plan pursuant to its terms.
+This Committee did not meet in 1998.
+The current members are Howard M. Berger, Stacey M. Page, Edward L. Sparda, Donald M. Tardiff, M.D., James R. White, and Jacqueline M. Youngworth.
+See "EMPLOYEE BENEFITS PLAN-Stock Option"

 The Community Interaction Committee, composed of six Director members, formulates and reviews Bank policies and practices relating to community reinvestment efforts.
-This committee met three times during 1997 and the current members are Robert H. Gaughen, Jr., Julio R. Hernando, Warren B. Noble, Edward L. Sparda, Donald E. Staszko and Geoffrey C. Wilkinson, Sr.
+This Committee met three times in 1998, and the current members are Ronald D. Falcione, Robert H. Gaughen, Jr., Warren B. Noble, Edward L. Sparda, Donald E. Staszko, and Geoffrey C. Wilkinson, Sr.

-In 1997, each of the present Directors of the Bank attended more than 75% of the aggregate of (i) the total number of meetings of the Board of Directors and (ii) the total number of meetings held by committees thereof on which any such Director served (for such period of the year as he or she served).
+In 1998, each of the Directors of the Bank attended more than 75% of the aggregate of (i) the total number of meetings of the Board of Directors and (ii) the total number of meetings held by committees thereof on which any such Director served (for such period of the year as he or she served on such committee), except for Mr. Staszko, who attended 68% of such meetings.